grscheller/boring-math/README.md

-# PyPI grscheller.boring-math Project

-Daddy's boring math library.
+# Daddy's boring math library.

-* Python package of modules of a mathematical nature
+Python package of modules of a mathematical nature.

 * Project name suggested by my then 13 year old daughter Mary
 * See [grscheller.boring-math][1] project on PyPI
 * See [Detailed API documentation][2] on gh-pages